nvpinkham/GO_cluster/README.md

 Y-axis: GO terms, each with the number of significantly differentially expressed genes vs. background in parentheses
 X-axis: Log2 fold change in gene expression associated with each GO term.

-GO_cluster stands out for its ability to identify overlapping GO terms across multiple GO analyses, wether they are different species or treatment conditions.
-Additionally, it can determine representative GO terms for shared clusters, providing valuable insights into functional similarities.

 *Multispecies Analysis*